anfoss/PPIprophet/README.md

-# APprophet
+# PPIprophet

 Software toolkit for analysis of affinity purified fractionated samples.
-APprophet is a port of https://github.com/fossatiA/PCprophet
+PPIprophet is a port of https://github.com/anfoss/PCprophet

 ## Getting Started